JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 ### Viewing DSL in UI

-When viewing your build configuration settings in the UI, you can click __View DSL__ in the sidebar: the DSL representation of the current configuration will be displayed and the setting being viewed (for example, a build step, a trigger, dependencies) will be highlighted.
+When viewing your build configuration settings in the UI, you can click __View as code__ in the sidebar: the DSL representation of the current configuration will be displayed and the setting being viewed (for example, a build step, a trigger, dependencies) will be highlighted.
 To go back, click __Edit in UI__.

 This is especially useful if you need to add some build feature or trigger to your DSL scripts and you're not sure how DSL code should look like.

 ### Sharing Kotlin DSL Scripts